msridhar/NullAway-wiki/Error-Messages.md

   Object foo;
   C other;

-  @EnsuresNonnull("other.foo") // error: can only be either "foo" or "this.foo" void ensures(){
+  @EnsuresNonNull("other.foo") // error: can only be either "foo" or "this.foo" void ensures(){

   }

-  @RequiresNonnull("other.foo") // error: can only be either "foo" or "this.foo" void requires(){
+  @RequiresNonNull("other.foo") // error: can only be either "foo" or "this.foo" void requires(){

   }
 }
 ```
 While we are considering supporting such syntax in the future, right now NullAway isn't able to gain any information from such annotation.
-To reduce developer confusion we choose to error on them, rather than silently ignore them.
+To reduce developer confusion we choose to report an error.

-### for @RequiresNonnull/@EnsuresNonnull annotation, cannot find instance field in class
+### for @RequiresNonNull/@EnsuresNonNull annotation, cannot find instance field in class
 This error indicates that the annotation parameter is violating the following syntax rule:
 ```
-All parameters given in the annotation must be one of the fields of the class or its super classes.
+All parameters given in the annotation must be one of the fields of the containing class or its super classes.
 ```
 Please see the example below where this error will be reported.